Bryan Harvey, College Station win big to open District 33 Little League Major Boys action

 In the bottom half of the inning, Garrett Vernon led off with a double and two wild pitches later scored the game-winning run as Harvey clinched the victory via the run rule.

 Harvey will be back in action at 7 p.m.
 Wednesday at Field 3 to face the winner of Tuesday's game between College Station and Madisonville.
-United will face Bryan National on Field 4 at Bachmann Park in an elimination game at 7 p.m.
-Tuesday.
+United faced Bryan National on Field 4 at Bachmann Park in an elimination game Tuesday night.

-Pitchers Micah Supercinski and Jacob Kastner combined on a no-hit, run-rule victory Monday as College Station topped College Station National 12-0 in four innings in District 33's other Major Boys Baseball opener.
+Pitchers Micah Supercinski and Jacob Kastner combined on a no-hit, run-rule victory Monday as College Station won in four innings in District 33's other Major Boys Baseball opener.

 The duo struck out nine — a lucky number for College Station as it was also the number of runs the team scored in the second inning to pull away.